 Saturdays 3:30 to 4:30 PM at Sacred Heart

 All baptized Catholics who have reached the age of reason (normally considered to be about seven years of age), and who have been properly catechized, should receive the Sacrament of Reconciliation at least once a year, especially those in the state of mortal sin.
-Going once a month as a family is a great goal.

 Preparation for First Reconciliation